felix-melligan/NetApp_Cloud_SE_Documentation/AWS/Client_VPN_Endpoint.md

 # Client VPN Endpoint Creation

-COST CONCERN: To DISABLE the VPN endpoint and stop incurring charges you can ‘disassociate’ the vpn endpoint from ALL subnets.
+**COST CONCERN:** To DISABLE the VPN endpoint and stop incurring charges you can ‘disassociate’ the vpn endpoint from ALL subnets.
 It will then show as ‘pending association’ and should no longer incur charges.

 https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html#cvpn-getting-started-certs
 https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html#cvpn-getting-started-endpoint

 Setup AWS Client VPN & Access Private AWS Resources Across VPCs <- Video walk through of the above link

-Steps
+**Steps**:
 Prerequisites

-Step 1: Generate server and client certificates and keys

-Step 2: Create a Client VPN endpoint
+Step 1: Generate server and client certificates and keys Step 2: Create a Client VPN endpoint
 Step 3: Enable VPN connectivity for clients
 Step 4: Authorize clients to access a network

-Step 5: (Optional) Enable access to additional networks

-Step 6: Download the Client VPN endpoint configuration file

-Step 7: Connect to the Client VPN endpoint
+Step 5: (Optional) Enable access to additional networks Step 6: Download the Client VPN endpoint configuration file Step 7: Connect to the Client VPN endpoint

-Prerequisites
+**Prerequisites**
 To complete this getting started tutorial, you need the following:

-The permissions required to work with Client VPN endpoints.
+- The permissions required to work with Client VPN endpoints.

-A VPC with at least one subnet and an internet gateway.
+- A VPC with at least one subnet and an internet gateway.
 The route table that's associated with your subnet must have a route to the internet gateway.

 Step 1: Generate server and client certificates and keys